felipevgomes10/fe-blog-posts/posts/en/data-fetching-patterns.md

 // Source: https://tanstack.com/query/latest/docs/reference/QueryClient#queryclientensurequerydata
 ```

-***This is useful when the application needs to prefetch data that may have been cached already***.
+This is useful when the application needs to prefetch data that may have been cached already.
 For example, inside routes loaders as the page could be accessed directly via its URL and this would require all the data to be loaded from scratch inside the loader, or the page could be open by the user navigating to it using a link that may prefetch the data of its target page when the mouse is over it, which means the route loader does not need to prefetch the data again.

 ## Infinite queries